 The proposed Rule would require hedge funds to disclose information relating to investment strategies, use of trading algorithms, counterparty trading exposure and general trading and clearing practices.
 Large private fund advisers would also generally be required to disclose a greater range of information, including the market value of assets invested (on a short and long basis) in different types of securities and commodities, the duration of fixed income portfolio holdings, the turnover rate of the adviser's portfolios during the reporting period and the geographic breakdown of investments held.
 Depending on the type of fund and amount of assets under management, other information would also be required on Form PF.

-Comments on the proposal are due 60 days after publication in the Federal Register.
+Comments on the proposal are due by April 12, 2011.

 SEC Proposes Net Worth Standard for Accredited Investors